1.5 v Joule Thief Circuit

 How the 1.5 v Joule Thief works?

-The left side of the 1.5 v Joule Thief Circuit diagram, with transistors Q1, Q2 and associated elements (R1, R2, R3, R4, C1 and C2 ), is an astable multivibrator.
+Looking on the left side of the 1.5 v Joule Thief Circuit diagram, we have transistors Q1, Q2,and associated elements (R1, R2, R3, R4, C1, C2), that work as an astable multivibrator.
 The multivibrator output is taken from the collector of transistor Q2.

 - When transistor Q2 is off, transistor Q3 goes into saturation, so that a current flows through the resistors R4 and R5.
 The capacitor C3 will be charged to a voltage of about 1 volt.